 Lower School Librarian

-In summer 2017, 56 grants were made for 12 projects with 47 participants.
-Projects spanned one, two, three, and four weeks over the summer.
+In summer 2018, 63 grants were made for 26 projects with 50 participants.
+Projects spanned one and two weeks over the summer.

 While numerous book projects have received FACA funding, four have been published to great acclaim.
 Lower School librarian Laura Amy Schlitz won the 2008 John Newbery Medal for the most distinguished contribution to American literature for children for her collection of medieval monologues, Good Masters!
 Sweet Ladies!, originally written for her fifth grade students.
 With FACA support, Laura also wrote a biography, The Hero Schliemann: The Dreamer Who Dug For Troy.
 School Library Journal wrote, "[The book] paints a colorful picture of a selfish man who used his shrewdness and earned wealth to create a mythological and romantic legend.
 This intriguing, well-documented biography is made more compelling by information boxes on history and such literary figures as Homer."
 A Drowned Maiden’s Hair: A Melodrama received the 2006 Cybil Award for Middle School Fiction and glowing reviews in The Wall Street Journal and The New York Times Book Review.